fluid-cloudnative/fluid/SECURITY.md

 ### Compensation

-We do not provide compensations for reporting vulnerabilities except for eternal gratitude.
+We do not provide compensations for reporting vulnerabilities except for eternal gratitud.

 ## Communication